 In 1998, Whedon developed and produced Angel through 20th Century Fox Television and his production company, Mutant Enemy.
 The Buffy spin-off gained a loyal following of its own and ran for five seasons on the WB.
 In 2002, he followed up with the critically acclaimed sci-fi drama Firefly for the Fox network.
 In addition to serving as creator and executive producer on Angel, Buffy the Vampire Slayer, and Firefly, Whedon also wrote and directed multiple episodes of each series.

-He earned an Academy Award nomination for Best Screenplay with Disney’s box-office smash TOY STORY.
-His other feature writing credits include TITAN A.E., BUFFY THE VAMPIRE SLAYER, SPEED, and ALIEN RESURRECTION.
-In fall 2005, Whedon made his feature directorial debut with SERENITY, based on the Firefly series.
+He earned an Academy Award nomination for Best Screenplay with Disney’s box-office smash Toy Story.
+Other notable feature writing credits include Buffy the Vampire Slayer, Speed and Alien Resurrection.
+In the fall of 2005, Whedon made his feature directorial debut with Serenity, based on the Firefly series.

-Whedon’s musical internet series titled Dr. Horrible’s Sing-Along Blog made its debut online in 2008 and became a smash success, winning numerous awards such as an Emmy win for Outstanding Special Class Short-Format Live Action Entertainment Program.
+Whedon’s musical internet series titled Dr. Horrible’s Sing-Along Blog made its debut online in 2008 and became a smash success, winning numerous awards including an Emmy.
 Concurrently, Joss finished his second season, working as the creator, writer, and director of his Fox television series Dollhouse.
-Following Dollhouse, Whedon teamed up with fellow Dr. Horrible, Neil Patrick Harris, to direct an episode of Fox's critically acclaimed series, Glee.